David L. Holmes: Retirement

-Known even after retiring for his polished lecturing style and ability to engage audiences, Holmes has spoken extensively to public libraries, adult education classes, and church and synagogue groups.
-He has lectured at such colleges and universities as Lafayette, Michigan, Washington & Jefferson, Rhodes, DePaul, Grove City, and Kent State.
-He has been invited to speak at the libraries/homes of Presidents Washington, Jefferson, Madison, Monroe, Franklin Roosevelt, Ford, and Carter.
-Research libraries at which he has spoken include the Clements and the Newberry.
+Known even after retiring for his polished lecturing style and ability to engage audiences, Holmes spoke extensively to public libraries, adult education classes, and church and synagogue groups.
+He lectured at such colleges and universities as Lafayette, Michigan, Washington & Jefferson, Rhodes, DePaul, Grove City, Kent State, Furman, and Samford.
+He was invited to speak at the libraries or homes of Presidents Washington, Jefferson, Madison, Monroe, Franklin Roosevelt, Ford, and Carter.
+Research libraries at which he spoke include the Clements and the Newberry.

 Upon his retirement, Holmes’s former students established the David L. Holmes Reformation Studies and American Religious History Endowment to honor "his tenure and 46 years of intellectual legacy at the College [of William & Mary]."